 Meadow Residential remain fully committed to delivering much needed housing and a sports facility and have sought to work constructively with Southwark Council to that end.
 We are now preparing to put forward a revised Planning Application that is policy compliant and will secure the future of DHFC and address the Mayor’s Housing Agenda.

 Our proposals for Champion Hill

 Following consultation with fans and residents at exhibitions held in February and April, Meadow Residential is submitting a new Planning Application, which offers:

 - 224 new homes

 - 40% affordable homes

-- A new community stadium facility providing a secure future for the Club with increased capacity and modern facilities
+- A newly designed community stadium facility providing a secure future for the Club with increased capacity and modern facilities

 - New multi-use all-weather pitch, available for both league fixtures and community use

-- new indoor sports and leisure facilities, including replacement squash courts, a new boxing gym, a spin studio, a new health and fitness club and a multi-use games area (MUGA)
+- New indoor sports and leisure facilities, including replacement squash courts, a new boxing gym, a spin studio, a new health and fitness club and a multi-use games area (MUGA)